Saturday, December 07, 2019

 Personally, the reason I have been buying wind-powered electricity for the past decade is that I had given up on nuclear energy as a possible solution.
 Nuclear reactors just seemed to require forever to build and were far too expensive to effectively compete with coal or natural gas.
 And nuclear reactors seemed to blow up every decade or so, no matter what the nuclear engineers did to make them safer.
 I also assumed that the nuclear engineers would have come up with something better over the past 60 years if such a thing were possible.

 But, recently, I have learned that over the past 60 years, the nuclear engineers have indeed come up with many new designs for nuclear reactors that are thousands of times superior to what we have today.
 But because of many stupid human reasons that I will not go into, these new designs have been blocked for 60 years!
-And because nuclear reactions can produce two million times as much energy as chemical reactions, they may be our last chance.
+And because nuclear reactions can produce 100 million times as much energy as chemical reactions, they may be our last chance.
 All of the problems we have with our current nuclear reactors stem from running PWR (Pressurized Water Reactors) that were designed back in the 1950s and early 1960s.
 Now, no business today relies on 1950s-style vacuum tube computers with 250 K of memory to run a business, but our utilities happily run 1950s-style PWR nuclear reactors!
 The good news is that most of the problems with our technologically-ancient PWR reactors stem from using water as a coolant.
 A cubic foot of water makes 1,000 cubic feet of steam at atmospheric pressure.
 That is why PWR reactors need a huge reinforced concrete containment structure to hold large amounts of radioactive steam if things go awry.
 Do you remember the second law of thermodynamics from Entropy - the Bane of Programmers and The Demon of Software?
 The efficiency of extracting useful mechanical work from a heat reservoir depends on the temperature difference between the heat reservoir and the exhaust reservoir.

 Maximum Efficiency = 1 - TC/TH